 - Foreclosure Rescue Companies

-Feel free to print out this article and use it as a guide to collect the information you need.
-I’ve made it as step-by-step as I could to make it easy to protect yourself.
+Feel free to print out this article and use it as a guide to collect the necessary information.
+I’ve made it as step-by-step as possible to make it easy to protect yourself.

 Write the answers down and save this information in case the relationship goes sour in the future.
 You’ll be glad you did.